 - Be kind to yourself throughout this process.
 You’re doing your best, and that’s enough

-Are you giving a Maid of Honour speech?
-Check out my blog on How to Write a Maid of Honour Speech
+Are you giving a Maid of Honor speech?
+Check out my blog on How to Write a Maid of Honor Speech

 So, “Do I need to memorize my wedding speech?”

 If you have practice delivering speeches or monologues to an audience and feel more comfortable memorizing your speech, then, sure, go for it!

 However, for most people, memorizing a speech is just another unnecessary stressor!
 No one is expecting you to memorize your speech.
 It is entirely acceptable to go up and read off of a piece of paper.

 So, my answer to “Do I have to memorize my wedding speech” is simple–it’s a solid nope!

 BEFORE THE WEDDING: Wedding speech delivery tips